Handling Large File Uploads (20GB+) in Fast API with S3 Multipart Upload Using Signed URLs

 Learn how to handle large file uploads in Fast API using S3 multipart upload with signed URLs, ensuring efficient and secure file transfers.

-If you’ve ever tried uploading massive files (20GB–30GB) through your backend server, you’ve probably realized quickly that it’s not scalable.
-Memory spikes, timeouts, and server crashes are just the beginning.
-That’s why using Amazon S3 Multipart Upload with Signed URLs is the industry-standard solution.
+Ever tried uploading massive files (20GB–30GB) through your backend server?
+Memory spikes, timeouts, server crashes—it's a mess.
+That's why you need Amazon S3 Multipart Upload with Signed URLs.

 🧠 Why This Approach?